 Rockwood State Park has something for everyone during every season.
 For the hunters there is a wide variety of game available to hunt: deer, turkey, duck, goose, dove and squirrel.
 The hunting area consists of woodlands, brushlands, grassland with corn, milo and sunflower food patches.
 A Hunter Fact Sheet can be found on the IDNR Website at https://www.dnr.illinois.gov/hunting/FactSheets/Pages/MorrisonRockwood.aspx

 A unique feature of the park is a concessions facility.
-The store offers fishing tackle for sale, bait sale and boat rentals.
+The store offers fishing tackle for sale, bait sale and you can rent a boat with a captain.
 You can also grab breakfast, lunch, dinner or simply an ice cream cone.
 The store is open 7am – 7pm, April 1st through October 1st.
 There are a few days they do not open so remember to call ahead.

 Anglers can find a variety of fish available in Lake Carlton.
 The lake has an average depth of 12 feet with a maximum depth of 27 feet and provides 2.9 miles of shoreline.
 Stocking of the lake was completed in 1970 .
 Largemouth bass, black crappie, rock bass, channel catfish, redear sunfish, bluegill, muskie and walleye reside in the lake.